 An executive branch department responsible for enforcing the law and the United States’ interests to ensure public safety against domestic and foreign threats.

 A part of the federal executive branch responsible for making and conducting foreign policy.
 It is also called the State Department.
 Each month the agency releases the Visa Bulletin, which highlights updated application filing dates and final action dates for family and employment- based green cards.
-In addition, the DOS manages U.S. consulates and is in charge of issuing FNs a visa to enter the United States as needed.
+In addition, the DOS manages U.S. Embassies and Consulates and is in charge of issuing FNs a visa to enter the United States as needed.

 Did you know?